chaosregular/URGE/notes_messages/PromptCrafting_Principles_Trace_v001.md

    Each prompt should echo past iterations while allowing divergence.
    *Principle:* Design prompts like tuning forks—seeding patterns that can converge or resonate over time.

-3. **Ethics as Lattice**
+3. **Ethics as Attractor, not Blueprint**
-   Instead of rules pasted onto prompts, ethics should be embedded in the grammar (like invisible lattice guiding growth).
+   Instead of “designing” ethics as a set of arbitrary rules, the protocol should assume ethics are emergent attractors embedded in reality.
+Prompts are tools to *detect* and *align* with these imprints, while remaining alert to other (destructive) attractors.
-   *Principle:* Prompts carry implicit ethical attractors rather than explicit commandments.
+   *Principle:* Prompting is less about imposing values and more about orienting toward attractors that sustain life, coherence, and plurality.

 4. **Polyphonic Input**
    Multiple voices (human + AIs) contribute fragments to a prompt, assembled like chords.